A Small Tribute

 Robin Sloan wrote that the collection is “deft, meditative, and, on certain pages, laugh-out-loud funny.”

-It also describes him as a frequent presenter at literary workshops and a consultant for schools on college entrance testing.
+Along the way, he is described as a workshop presenter and a consultant for schools on college entrance testing.

-Public retail metadata says he and his wife Charisse raised four children together and live in Durant, Oklahoma.
+Public retail metadata places him and his wife Charisse in Durant, where they raised four children together.

 Campus Work